 4. If You Have a Suspicious Nodule, We Need to Take Out Your Thyroid Gland”

-Some thyroid patients have nodules — lumps in the gland.
-A suspicious nodule may be large in size, growing quickly, or have suspicious characteristics in imaging tests like a CT scan or ultrasound, or on a radioactive uptake test.
+Some thyroid patients have nodules – lumps in the gland.
+A suspicious nodule may be large, growing quickly, or have suspicious characteristics in imaging tests like a CT scan or ultrasound, or on a radioactive uptake test.
 Before recommending surgical removal, however, a nodule should typically undergo a fine needle aspiration (FNA) biopsy, to assess whether the nodule is cancerous.
-If it is cancerous, then the treatment typically does involve surgical removal.
+If it is cancerous, then the treatment typically involves surgical removal.
 However, a substantial number of these FNA biopsies come back indeterminate or inconclusive.

 5. “You Need to See a Psychiatrist”

-If you are hypothyroid, are taking only levothyroxine (like Synthroid, Levothroid, Levoxyl, Tirosint, Unithroid), have a TSH within the reference range, and you still don’t feel well — before you head off to any psychiatrist’s couch, it may be time to find a new doctor — typically, an integrative, holistic physician — who can…
+If you are hypothyroid, are taking only levothyroxine (like Synthroid, Levothroid, Levoxyl, Tirosint, Unithroid), have a TSH within the reference range, and you still don’t feel well — before you head off to a psychiatrist’s couch, it may be time to find a new doctor — typically, an integrative, holistic physician, who can…

-- look at your Reverse T3 levels, and determine whether or not you may have some thyroid transport or conversion problems that are contributing to symptoms, and treat them.
+look at your Reverse T3 levels, and determine whether you may have some thyroid transport or conversion problems that are contributing to symptoms, and treat them.

-- advise you regarding other issues, including adrenal balance, nutritional deficiencies, and hormone imbalances.
+advise you in other issues, including adrenal balance, nutritional deficiencies, and hormone imbalances.

 If you’ve heard any of these lies, it’s time to find a new doctor!
-Here are some tips and resources for finding a new thyroid doctor.
+Locating an effective and knowledgeable thyroid physician can seem daunting and unending, but there is hope!